Netflix’s Messiah Ending, Explained

 Cultural Terrorism

 As Geller investigates Al Massih’s identity, she comes across information that shocks her.
 She learns that the man’s real name is Payam Golshiri and that he is from Iran.
 She also learns that he spent a semester studying Political Science in William College, Massachusetts, where he was taught by the radicalist, Oscar Wallace.
 This gains a lot more relevance as Mathers, who recorded Massih’s conversation with Geller, points out that he directly quoted from Wallace’s book, Cultural Terrorism.
-Wallace is considered to be involved in terrorist activities, and is in hiding in Russia.
+Wallace is considered to be involved in terrorist activities and is in hiding in Russia.

 Wallace’s Cultural Terrorism works on the principle of causing confusion and chaos, in order to get people to question things, eventually leading to widespread social disruption.
 This gives Geller the reason to believe that Wallace somehow recruited Massih, and is using him to cause social disruption everywhere.
 She speaks of how terrorism continues to evolve.
 Al Massih, instead of using violence, walks on water, making use of the power of an idea.

 This does leads to looting and vandalism all over DC, while the same happens across borders in the Middle East.
 But things grow a lot more darker as Geller learns that Payam Golshiri was in fact behind Cultural Terrorism.
 Those were his ideas, and Wallace only gave it his name to serve Golshiri’s cause.
-Wallace even goes on to say that between the two of them, he was less dangerous one, revealing Al Massih, or Golshiri, might actually be upto something terrible.
+Wallace even goes on to say that between the two of them, he was a less dangerous one, revealing Al Massih, or Golshiri, might actually be up to something terrible.

 The Hoax of the Millennium